 Hello Fellow Fans,

-It’s time for Television Thursday; the post is a bit late, I know, but it’s been quite the crazy week.
+It’s time for Television Thursday.
+The post is a bit late, I know, but it’s been quite the crazy week.
 Today, I will be exploring Fox’s Monday night drama – Gotham.

 This Post Contains Spoilers of the Series and a few Fan-vids

 The show is yet another drama adapted from DC comics.
-It’s a wonder the show isn’t airing on the CW, given that they are leading the DC television universe with Arrow, Legends of Tomorrow, and The Flash; all shows that owe their creation to the Smallville phenomenon which proved how commercially successful a comic adaptation could actually be.
+It’s a wonder the show isn’t airing on the CW, given that they are leading the DC television universe with Arrow, Legends of Tomorrow, and The Flash – all shows that owe their creation to the Smallville phenomenon which proved how commercially successful a comic adaptation could actually be.

 Gotham is currently wrapping up its 2nd season, and, unlike the other shows dealing with DC iconic characters, Gotham doesn’t feature any superheroes.
 That’s right comic fans, if you were expecting a television show delving into the nightly adventures of the Caped Crusader, then you are sure to be disappointed.
-This is not the story of Batman; indeed, Bruce Wayne is only 13 and is relegated to a supporting character.
+This is not the story of Batman.
+Indeed, Bruce Wayne is only 13 and is relegated to a supporting character.
 Instead, Gotham’s narrative is set-up like a police drama, focusing on Detective James (Jim) Gordon and his idealistic quest to weed out corruption in Gotham City.
-The premise of the show is fairly straight forward.
+The premise of the show is fairly straightforward.
 It begs the question: how can a city get so bad that it will one day need a vigilante (Batman) to bring about order and justice?

 As you can imagine, the show mostly serves as origin story for the more iconic villains of Batman’s rogues gallery.
 Characters such as Mr. Freeze, Hugo Strange, Scarecrow, a young Poison Ivy, Two-Face, and a young Catwoman have already made an appearance.
 The idea of the show is interesting, but it’s central narrative has one major flaw: Jim Gordon, the show’s main character, is doomed to fail.
-As any comic fan will tell you, Jim Gordon is not the savior of the city – that title goes to Batman, and thus it’s hard to root for Gordon to clean up the city when you know all his actions are, to some degree, futile.
+As any comic fan will tell you, Jim Gordon is not the savior of the city – that title goes to Batman.
+Thus, it’s hard to root for Gordon to clean up the city when you know all his actions are, to some degree, futile.

 It also makes the idea of following a young Bruce Wayne more appealing.
 Bruce Wayne’s childhood, beyond the murder of this parents, has never been explored onscreen or in the comics.
-Usually, we are only given only snippets of information via flashback in the comics about Bruce’s younger years before returning to the narrative where Bruce is already fully grown.
+Usually, we are given only snippets of information via flashback in the comics about Bruce’s younger years before returning to the narrative where Bruce is already fully grown.
 As a viewer and comic fan, the ability to watch Bruce’s transformation from a traumatized child into Batman is vastly more interesting than chronicling the adventures of Jim Gordon and the GCPD.
 Thus, the show’s creators have unintentionally split the focus of their narrative between Jim and Bruce and not in a cohesive manner.

 Why I Watch It:

 Despite the show’s problems (and there are many beyond what I have named), I still tune-in every Monday.
 Why?
-The answer is simple: I love all things Batman, Zack Synder’s BvS not withstanding, and being able to watch a young Bruce Wayne grow into his cape and cowl is something that I cannot pass up; even if he only has about 15 minutes of screen time each episode.
+The answer is simple: I love all things Batman, Zack Synder’s BvS notwithstanding, and being able to watch a young Bruce Wayne grow into his cape and cowl is something that I cannot pass up.
+Even if he only has about 15 minutes of screen time each episode.
 David Mazouz , who plays Bruce, is simply fantastic for his age, and I really believe in his version of the character; he handles the anger, the pain, and idealism of Bruce Wayne perfectly.